aws-samples/multi-robot-fleet-sample-application/README.md

 ![cloud_architecture](readmeimages/cloud_architecture.png)

+## Workshop for the Application

+Follow the workshop built around this application by visiting our [workshop page](https://stage.robomakerworkshops.com/ws/multi_robot_fleet_simulations)

 ## Known issues

 This package does not perform time synchronization, and simulation update lockstep between gazebo instances.
 Best results have been seen with homogeneous software stacks running on the gazebo instances.